2018 A-League Grand Final

 The 2018 A-League Grand Final was the thirteenth A-League Grand Final, played on 5 May 2018.
-The match took place at McDonald Jones Stadium, with Newcastle Jets hosting Melbourne Victory, the first A-League grand final held outside a metropolitan city.
+The match took place at McDonald Jones Stadium, with Newcastle Jets hosting Melbourne Victory, the first A-League grand final held outside a capital city.

 Kosta Barbarouses scored the only goal of the game, in the 9th minute.
 It was a controversial goal, as replays showed that there was an offside offence in the lead up to the goal, but the Video Assistant Referee system had gone down for technical reasons and the goal was allowed to stand.

 Teams

 In the following table, finals until 2004 were in the National Soccer League era, since 2006 were in the A-League era.